loftyyyy/CarListing/readme.md

 ## 📋 Sell Your Car Form Details

 The "Sell Your Car" page allows users to list their car for sale.
+Once the form is submitted, the car is immediately available on the **Browse Cars** page for potential buyers to see.
 It collects the following details:

 - **Year**: The year the car was manufactured.
 - **Registration**: Vehicle registration number.